kondim23/time-series-deep-learning-analysis/doc/REPORT.md

 # Development Environment
 Development was performed in Google Collaboratory using Python notebooks.
 The source code is also provided as .py files for command-line execution.

-# Collaboration
-This repository was developed in cooperation with the kondim/repository project, which was used to verify and validate some of the results produced here, particularly for high-dimensional search and clustering tasks using the compressed time series representations.

 # Theoretical Background
 ## LSTM Networks
 Long Short-Term Memory (LSTM) networks are a type of recurrent neural network (RNN) designed to capture long-term dependencies in sequential data.
 They are effective for time series forecasting due to their ability to model temporal patterns and mitigate vanishing gradient issues.